montehurd/mediawiki-quickstart/README.md

 Notice how the Elastica `docker-compose.yml` also specifies a couple values for the `mediawiki-web` container

-This is allowed, of course, but try to keep such changes to core Mediawiki containers to a minimum - your component's `docker-compose.yml` should be mostly concerned with your component
+This is allowed, of course, but try to keep such changes to core MediaWiki containers to a minimum - your component's `docker-compose.yml` should be mostly concerned with your component

 ### setup.SERVICE_NAME.sh (optional)